-Every one of our creative staff uses the platform to record their time through the Resource part the Storyteq Creative Marketing Operations platform.
+Every one of our creative staff uses the platform to record their time through the Resource part the Storyteq Content Marketing platform.
 But the ambition is for Storyteq to be the one source of truth to manage resources and projects in Sky Creative.

 At Sky Creative before, departments often worked quite independently of one another.
 And what we needed to do was collate their assets in one place and standardise these workflows wherever possible so we could report properly as a business – in terms of resource management, content reporting, time recording and such.